Skip to main content Skip to main navigation Skip to footer content

 To be eligible for MassEducate or MassReconnect, you must:

-- Apply to MCC and enroll in an approved program of study.
-Applications are open all year long and there's never an application fee.
-Classes for the Spring 2025 semester start on Tuesday, January 21.
+• Apply to MCC and enroll in an approved program of study.
+Applications are open all year long, and there's never an application fee.

 Important Announcement:

-The deadline to file a Satisfactory Academic Progress Appeal for Spring 2025 is Friday, April 4th, 2025.
+The deadline to file a Satisfactory Academic Progress Appeal for Summer 2025 is Friday, July 18, 2025.

 To remain eligible for financial aid, students must meet Satisfactory Academic Progress (SAP) standards.
 Satisfactory Academic Progress is the measure of a student's progress toward the completion of a course of study (degree/certificate) according to federal and state regulations, as well as standards set by Middlesex Community College (MCC).

-The Financial Aid Office reviews student academic progress status at least once per academic year.
+The Financial Aid Office reviews students academic progress status at least once per academic year.
 Active students who apply for financial aid are notified if their status is unsatisfactory.
-These notifications are sent by email and appear on the student MyMCC portal.
+These notifications are sent by email and appear on the student's MyMCC portal.

 Recipients of all financial aid programs, including student loans, are subject to these standards for renewal of their financial aid eligibility.
 Academic Progress is based on all terms of enrollment, whether or not financial aid was received.

 There are three standards of progress.
-A student must be maintaining all three standards to continue to receive financial aid:
+A student must maintain all three standards to continue to receive financial aid:

 1. Grade point average (GPA): Students must meet a minimum cumulative grade point average based on their total attempted credits, as follows.

-1-12 attempted credits requires a minimum GPA of 1.7
+1-12 attempted credits require a minimum GPA of 1.7

 13-24 attempted credits requires a minimum GPA of 1.8